signalfx/signalfx-agent/README.md

 ```

 #### Chef
-We offer a Chef cookbook to install and configure the Smart Agent.
+We offer a Chef cookbook to install and configure the agent.
 See [the cookbook
 source](./deployments/chef) and INSERT URL TO SUPERMARKET.

 #### Puppet
-We also offer a Puppet manifest to install and configure the Smart Agent.
+We also offer a Puppet manifest to install and configure the agent.
 See [the
 manifest source](./deployments/puppet) and INSERT THE PUPPET FORGE LINK.

 #### Kubernetes